aetperf/aetperf.github.io/_posts/WP_2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 - compare 2020 with some from previous years
 - and eventually look at some specific pollutants

 The data is provided by an organization called [Atmo Auvergne-Rhône-Alpes](https://www.atmo-auvergnerhonealpes.fr/) monitoring air quality over the Auvergne-Rhône-Alpes region.
-They also come up with a convenient web API (HTTP GET method).
+They also come up with a convenient web API - HTTP GET method.
 Note that an API token is required, you can easily get from their website after registration.